Nupur-Bopche20/House-Rent-Prediction-/README.md

-# House Rent Prediction Web App
+# House Rent Prediction Website

 This is a full-stack machine learning project that predicts house rent prices in major Indian cities based on user-provided features.